Lomitapide (By mouth)

 Ask your doctor or pharmacist before using any other medicine, including over-the-counter medicines, vitamins, and herbal products.

-- If you are also using cholestyramine (Questran®) or colesevelam (Welchol®), take it at least 4 hours before or after you take this medicine.
+- If you are use cholestyramine (Questran®) or colesevelam (Welchol®), take it at least 4 hours before or after you take this medicine.

 - Do not drink more than 1 alcoholic drink per day.
 Alcohol increases your risk for liver damage when used with this medicine.